-1. Cash-on-hand is counted every time money is used/handled for respite, and daily for day services, if there is cash on hand.
+- 1. Cash-on-hand is counted every time money is used/handled for respite.
 For each transaction, a new cash balance is required.
-The cash counted by staff after each time it is used/handled will be recorded in Therap or the daily cash count column of the ELS.
-An entry in Therap or staff initials for the entry on the ELS verify that the actual cash matches the recorded balance.
+The cash counted by staff after each time it is used/handled will be recorded in Therap.
+An entry in Therap verifies that the actual cash matches the recorded balance. - 2.
+Cash-on-hand is counted daily for day services, if there is cash on hand.
+For each transaction, a new cash balance is required.
+The cash counted by staff after each time it is used/handled will be recorded in Therap.
+An entry in Therap verifies that the actual cash matches the recorded balance.